A BRIEF HISTORY OF TUNBRIDGE WELLS, KENT, ENGLAND

 The town of Tunbridge Wells began with a chalybeate spring.
 Chalybeate means it contains iron.
 Rainwater fell on ground containing iron deposits, soaked through them then rose in a spring.
 The iron deposits in the spring water stained the ground around the spring a rusty colour.
 The spring stood by a common where local people grazed their livestock.

 In the early 17th century people believed that they would be healed from diseases if they bathed in or drank from certain spas.
 In the year 1606 a nobleman, Lord North, who was staying at Edridge was out for a ride.
-He came across the spring with rust coloured edges and wondered if it had health giving properties.
+He came across the spring with rust colored edges and wondered if it had health giving properties.
 (At the time he was suffering from tuberculosis or some similar disease).
 He drank some of the spring water and was, he said, healed from his illness.
 When he returned to London he told all his rich friends about the spring and soon many people flocked to drink from it.

 After 1608 wells were dug and a pavement was laid but there were no actual buildings at Tunbridge until 1636.
 In that year 2 houses were built, one for ladies and one for gentlemen.
 In the late 17th century these developed into coffee houses.
 A coffee house was a place where you could drink coffee (a new drink at the time) or chocolate and read a newspaper.
-You could also socialise with other visitors.
+You could also socialize with other visitors.

 In 1638 a walk was laid out at Tunbridge with 2 rows of trees on either side.
 Local tradesmen began setting up stalls and selling goods between the trees.